FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training

-Incorporating natural monologues in native full-duplex paradigm is a non-trivial problem: compared to word-level alignment, a model with natural monologues needs to learn to generate text and audio simultaneously, even when their semantic contents are asynchronous (e.g., the speech channel may still be pronouncing word A while the text channel has already advanced to words B or C).
-Our experiments show that the optimal stream arrangement, training objective, and configuration details differ substantially from those in related work \cite{moshi}.
-To this end, we design a ``dual-phase'' training scheme, where the natural monologue alternately leads or lags behind the audio channel across training stages, effectively covering both ASR- and TTS-like modes.
-We observe that such training strategy enables the model to handle the asynchronous semantics across long paragraphs, yielding coherent natural monologues together with human-like speech.
+Incorporating contiguous monologues in native full-duplex paradigm is a non-trivial problem: compared to word-level alignment, a model with contiguous monologues needs to learn to generate text and audio simultaneously, even when their semantic contents are asynchronous (e.g., the speech channel may still be pronouncing word A while the text channel has already advanced to words B or C).
+Our experiments show that the optimal stream arrangement, training objective, and configuration details differ substantially from those in related work \citep{moshi}.
+To this end, we design a ``dual'' training scheme, where the contiguous monologue alternately leads or lags behind the audio channel across training stages, effectively covering both ASR- and TTS-like modes.
+We observe that such training strategy enables the model to handle the asynchronous semantics across long paragraphs, yielding coherent contiguous monologues and human-like natural speech at the same time.

-The contribution of this paper includes: \begin{itemize} \item We propose a novel framework for native full-duplex audio chatbots, featuring a stream organization method based on natural monologues, as well as the corresponding complete training pipeline. \item We release \modelname, an open-source full-duplex audio-language model \footnote{\url{https://huggingface.co/CofeAI/FLM-Audio}}, along with the codes for the inference and interaction pipeline \footnote{\url{https://github.com/cofe-ai/flm-audio}}. \item Experimental results show that \modelname outperforms native full-duplex baselines with much less post-training data, and surpasses state-of-the-art models in humanoid responsiveness tests including automatic and human evaluation.
+The contributions of this paper include: (1) We propose a novel framework for native full-duplex audio chatbots, featuring a stream organization method based on contiguous monologues, as well as the corresponding complete training pipeline.
+(2) We release \modelname, an open-source full-duplex audio-language model, along with the codes for the inference and interaction pipeline.
+Urls will be available upon publication.
+(3) Experimental results show that \modelname outperforms native full-duplex baselines with much less post-training data, and surpasses state-of-the-art models in human-like responsiveness tests including automatic and human evaluation.